The classification of 2-connected 7-manifolds: Invariants

 \begin{rmk} Analogously to Remark \ref{rmk:projections}, we can define Gauss refinements (and $\EK_M$) as functions of sections $\sigma \colon G/T \to G$ rather than on $\divsp$, $\gr_W(\sigma) := \gr_W(k(\sigma))$.
 Then $\gr_W(\sigma) = \Arf(q^\sigma) \mmod \bbz$, and the transformation rule \eqref{eq:lf_def} can also be rewritten in these terms. \end{rmk}

-\begin{rmk} Recall Remark \eqref{rmk:original_ek} saying that if $p_M$ is torsion then $\divsp = T$ contains the distinguished element $0$ and $\frac{1}{28}\EK_M(0) \in \Q/\Z$ recovers the original Eells-Kuiper invariant $\mu(M)$.
+\begin{rmk} Recall Remark \ref{rmk:original_ek} saying that if $p_M$ is torsion then $\divsp = T$ contains the distinguished element $0$ and $\frac{1}{28}\EK_M(0) \in \Q/\Z$ recovers the original Eells-Kuiper invariant $\mu(M)$.

 Although defined extrinsically using spin co-boundaries, the original Eells-Kuiper invariant $\mu(M)$ was shown by Donnelly \cite[Theorem 4.2]{donnelly75} to have an intrinsic definition in terms of the eta invariant of the Dirac operator of $M$.
-As of the time of writing, we do not know of an intrinsic definition of the generalised Eells-Kuiper invariant when $p_M \neq 0 \in H^4(M; \Q)$.
+It would be interesting to find an intrinsic definition of the generalised Eells-Kuiper invariant when $p_M \neq 0 \in H^4(M; \Q)$.

 For further information about the role of eta invariants in the classification of $7$-manifolds, we refer the reader to \cite[\S 4]{goette12}. \end{rmk}